tolteck/couchcopy/README.rst

 Tested with CouchDB 3.1.1 only.

-To restore an archive, couchcopy needs to stop and start CouchDB.
+To restore an archive, Couchcopy needs to stop and start CouchDB.
 It assumes that CouchDB is controlled by systemd.
 If you don't use systemd you can change parameters ``--couchdb-start`` and ``--couchdb-stop``.